tboudreaux/mpl_animate/README.md

 ## Adding Frames all at once

-mplEasyAnimate allow you to build up a list of matplot lib figures and turn them into a animation.
+mplEasyAnimate allow you to build up a list of matplotlib figures and turn them into an animation.
 You can send a full list in, this works well for small numbers of figures.

 ```python
 import matplotlib.pyplot as plt